 Candy isn’t just for snacking.
 It can make a great add-in or topping to a variety of other sweet treats.
 These cookie recipes with candy are examples of how versatile candy types can really be in other confections!
 Whether gourmet, sweet treats from a convenience store shelf, candy can enhance your baking and bring smiles to everyone who tastes it!

-Need some inspiration for that bake sale coming up?
+Need some candy and cookie inspiration for that bake sale coming up?
 Check out the delectable gourmet candy selections available from Candy Club, and get those gears turning!